 If you can’t engage in a truly competitive process, then you’ll at least want to have a professional valuation performed by a qualified business appraiser so that you have some guidepost against which to judge a potential acquisition offer.
 Of course, an appraiser’s opinion of value doesn’t mean someone is willing to pay that appraised value, but it will give you a gut check to see if the prospective acquirer is in the ballpark.

-While each of these professionals do generate additional costs, the right partner should more than pay for itself by helping you increase the purchase price – or by giving you piece of mind that you’re not selling yourself short.
+While each of these professionals do generate additional costs, the right partner should more than pay for itself by helping you increase the purchase price – or by giving you peace of mind that you’re not selling yourself short.

 We can help you find the right partner to conduct a competitive process and/or appraisal for your company, and we can help you to maintain your leverage through every step of the deal.